Oklo: The Story of Nuclear's Startup Revolution

 The Regulatory Pioneering

-This was an extraordinary achievement.
-The process resulted in Oklo developing a novel application and becoming the first company to get a combined license application to build a power plant accepted by the NRC since 2009.
-"We had to look at regulations with a fresh eye and not through the distortion of everything that had been done in the past," DeWitte says.
+Oklo had to build the path while walking it.
+“We had to look at regulations with a fresh eye and not through the distortion of everything that had been done in the past,” DeWitte said.

 Idaho National Laboratory

-Oklo was granted access to fuel material through a competitive DOE process launched in 2019.
-In 2019, the company received both a site-use permit at INL and access to fuel recovered from the historic Experimental Breeder Reactor-II (EBR-II).
+In 2019, Oklo received two things that startups almost never get in nuclear: a site-use permit at INL and access to fuel recovered from the historic Experimental Breeder Reactor-II.

 The Application

-In March 2020, Oklo submitted its combined license application to the NRC.
-Oklo submitted its application in March 2020 for the advanced reactor, to be built at the Idaho National Laboratory site.
-The NRC accepted the application that June, using a novel, two-step approach to docketing the application to allow Oklo to fill in identified information gaps before developing a review schedule.
+In March 2020, it submitted a combined license application to the Nuclear Regulatory Commission for an advanced reactor to be built at the Idaho National Laboratory site.
+In June, the NRC accepted the application for review—using a novel two-step approach to docketing that let Oklo address identified information gaps before a full review schedule was set.

 VI.
 Inflection Point #2: The NRC Rejection & Pivot (2022)